-Almost all of the important constitutional development in the United States between 1787 and 1865 occurred at the state level, changes that can be documented in the state constitutions.
+42 Almost all of the important constitutional development in the United 43 States between 1787 and 1865 occurred at the state level, changes that can be 44 documented in the state constitutions.
+Presenting that evidences makes up the bulk of this chapter.
 A continuous interplay between the people's desire to promote economic development and secure democracy produced a long record of institutional change.
 When the pieces are lined up correctly, it is easy to see the tension and interplay.
-In the simplest terms, Americans feared that organized economic or political groups posed a threat to democracy, the fear of faction so persuasively described by Madison in Federalist paper #10.
+In the simplest terms, Americans feared that organized economic or political groups posed a threat to democracy, the fear of faction so persuasively described by Madison in Federalist Paper no. 10.
 At the same time, Americans wanted to promote economic development (although there were enormous differences about how that should be done) and saw the creation of economic organizations as the best way to achieve those ends.
 The tension was particularly acute in the area of financial and transportation infrastructure.
 The states figured out how to resolve the tension.
 Their constitutional flexibility and innovation shows clearly when we look at the right places in our history.